AxisCommunications/docker-acap/README.md

 An SD card might be necessary to run the application correctly.
-Docker containers and docker images can be quite large, and putting them on an SD card gives more freedom in how many and how large images can be stored.
+Docker containers and docker images can be quite large, and putting them on an SD card gives more freedom in how many and how large images that can be stored.

 Note that dockerd requires that Unix permissions are supported by the file system.
 Examples of file systems which support this are ext4, ext3 and xfs.